10 Tips on How to Deal With a Painful Breakup

 3. Accept That It’s Over

-I know this is tough to hear, and even harder to accept, but there’s always a reason behind a breakup.
-If things were as great as you thought, your partner wouldn’t have ended things.
+I know this one’s tough to hear—and even harder to fully accept—but there’s always a reason behind a breakup.
+If things were as perfect as you thought, your relationship wouldn’t have ended.

 It might sting, but it’s important to accept this reality.
 It’s the only way you can fully heal and move on.